 The Friars Senior Society of the University of Pennsylvania was founded in 1899 by members of the class of 1901 at Penn, making it the oldest organization of its kind.
 The fifteen charter members of the original group of Friars, inspired by the leadership of Daniel S. Keller, Jr. ’01, founded the organization “to protest cliques and strive against caddishness and snobbery, and to firmly establish uncompromising democracy in all class, college and university activities.”

 Originally an all-male organization, women were admitted in the spring of 1971.
 While classes were limited to 20 members in the early decades, each new class of undergraduate Friars now numbers between 30 and 36.
-Those proposed for membership are leaders and outstanding members of their class in such roles as class officers, team captains, fraternity and sorority presidents, community and university service group officers, editors of student publications, presidents of dramatic groups, government leaders and the like.
+Those proposed for membership are leaders and outstanding members of their class in such roles as class officers, team captains, presidents and leaders of dramatic groups, fraternity and sorority presidents, community and university service group officers, editors of student publications, government leaders and the like.
 Throughout the years, Friars as an organization has been responsible for many aspects of Penn life such as the addition of straw hats to Hey Day in 1949 and the creation of Spring Fling in 1975.
-Friars are also responsible for Penn’s school mascot, the creation of Feb Club for seniors and the creation of over 60 organizations at Penn.
+Friars are also responsible for Penn’s school mascot, the creation of Feb Club for seniors, the Biological Basis of Behavior major and the creation of over 70 organizations at Penn.

 The Friars’ Creed